 All ProCES courses cultivate an understanding of service as one potential response to societal needs and concerns but vary in the way that service is integrated into the course.
 ProCES courses may include community-based research, volunteer service linked with coursework, or historical and theoretical reflections on service.
 ProCES courses recommended for Service Focus include formal opportunities for students to reflect on and extend their learning from their summer internship experience.
 This might be through assignments, regular class discussions, or another component of the course.

 It may be that you identify a course that is particularly interesting as a follow-up to your internship experience but is not a ProCES course recommended for Service Focus.
 In this case, you may petition to take a course not on the list.
 Petitions may be submitted any time prior to the undergraduate deadline to add or drop a course without a fee, which is at the end of the second week of the semester.

 To petition for a course not the list you should:

-- Enroll in the course you want to take.
+- Identify a course you would like to take.

-- Fill out the Service Focus Course Petition form by midnight May 6.
-The form will ask for course information and a short explanation of how the course would build on your summer internship experience or further your service interests.
+- Complete the online petition form.
+The form will ask for course information and a short explanation of how the course would build on what you learned from your summer internship experience.